paduagroup/pol_openmm/README.md

 The `--type` option of `fftool` uses non-bonded types as the atom `class` (instead of the bonded types).
 This is more general since it allows for variations in LJ parameters.
 Furthermore, to scale LJ terms when adding polarization (`scaleLJxml`), the non-bonded i-j terms have to be identified by fragment.

 We could use the unique atom types required by OpenMM to set Drude particle-core pairs, but this results potentially in a very large number of i-j combinations (`NBFixPairs` list too long) for large molecules.
 Therefore, here we use the non-bonded types as atom `class`, instead of the bonded types.
-Bonded terms will be more numerous but `NBFixPairs` will be much less.
+Bonded terms will be a bit more numerous but `NBFixPairs` will be much less.

 The unique atom `type` are composed from 3 characters from the molecule (`residue`) name, plus the atom name (non-bonded type), plus a serial number.
 Drude particles get a preceding `D-`.